Vyral/base-template/_posts/2018-11-26-how-and-why-agents-must-invest-in-themselves.md

 Besides that, having a designation behind your name always looks good.
 And, unlike other designations, you don’t need to continue paying year after year to keep this distinction.&nbsp;

-Moving on, **I also recommend investing in RPAC**—the Real Estate Political Action Committee.
-Even starting off with a $25 annual investment, until you can afford something higher, will help to protect your and your fellow agents’ chosen field of work.&nbsp;
+Until you can afford something higher, starting off with even a $25 annual investment will help to protect both you and your fellow agents’ chosen field of work.

-As I touched on earlier, of course, there are a few investments you must make for your personal benefit that are more individual in nature.
+As I touched on earlier, there are a few investments you must make for your personal benefit that are more individual in nature.
 Investing in your appearance, for instance, is more important than you may assume. **Your hair, clothes, and hygiene must all reflect that you are a professional, put-together person.** You don’t need to go all out, but have at least three decent outfits.&nbsp;

 And don’t forget about your shoes.
 You can tell a lot about a person from their choice of footwear, and, more than that, we agents spend a lot of time on our feet.
 This doesn’t exactly keep our shoes in the best condition.
-So, as silly as it might sound, buy new shoes as often as you need to ensure that you never show up to meet a client wearing a pair that is scoffed up or full of holes.&nbsp;
+So, as silly as it might sound, buy new shoes as often as you need to ensure that you never show up to meet a client wearing a pair that is scuffed up or full of holes.&nbsp;

 The bottom line is this: Being a successful real estate agent means you must invest in your own time, education, appearance, and resources.